After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 If remediation is deemed impossible, if the student chooses not to undertake remedial work, or if the remediation is not successfully completed within the specified period of time, the student will be dismissed from the CLS or MDS program.

-If a student wishes to appeal a dismissal decision, he or she must initiate the appeal process within 20 calendar days of the date of receipt of the dismissal letter.
+If a student wishes to appeal a dismissal decision, he or she must initiate the appeal process within 20 calendar days of the date of receipt of the dismissal decision.

 Professional Behavior Dismissals